eclipse/repairnator/doc/repair-tools.md

 * `--soraldRepairMode`: DEFAULT - the normal mode of Sorald, where the entire project is inputted.
 SEGMENT - the input project is sliced into smaller fixed-size segments.
 * `--soraldMaxFixesPerRule`: specify the upper bound of the number of warning fixes.
 * `--segmentSize`: the number of files per segment if Sorald runs in Segment mode.
+* `--soraldCommitCollectorMode`: DEFAULT - all commits are analyzed.
+VIOLATION_INTRODUCING - only commits that are introducing new violations of the specified types are analyzed.
 ## Sequencer

 [Sequencer](http://arxiv.org/pdf/1901.01808) is a repair tool based on machine learning with sequence-to-sequence.
 You run it as follows: